Rise-Vision/risevision-documentation/_posts/user/2015-06-16-create-a-schedule.md

 ###Add a Schedule
 From Rise Vision select **Schedules** and then **Add** in the top right.
 Give your Schedule a name then edit the **Distribution** to specify which Displays to control.
 Next, specify which Presentation(s) or HTML Pages should appear by adding them to the Presentation/URL section.
 Select **Save** and the Displays defined in the Distribution begin showing your presentations.
 That’s it!
 You’re now all set up and displaying on your own digital signage!

 Have questions?
-Let us know in the [Community](http://community.risevision.com) or join us on our weekly live webinar!
+Let us know in the [Community](http://community.risevision.com) or join us on our weekly live [Webinar](http://www.risevision.com/user-training/)
+!